Stevie Wonder: 1970s: Classic period

-Wonder's studio album Innervisions, released in 1973, featured "Higher Ground" (No. 4 on the pop charts) as well as the trenchant "Living for the City" (No. 8).
+Wonder's next album Innervisions, released in August 1973, featured "Higher Ground" (No. 4 on the pop charts) as well as the trenchant, racially conscious "Living for the City" (No. 8).
 Both songs reached No. 1 on the R&B charts.
 Popular ballads such as "Golden Lady" and "All in Love Is Fair" were also present, in a mixture of moods that nevertheless held together as a unified whole.
-Innervisions generated three more Grammy Awards, including Album of the Year.
+Innervisions generated two more Grammy Awards at the 1974 ceremony: Best Engineered Recording – Non-Classical, presented to Cecil and Margouleff, and his first Album of the Year; at the ceremony the following year, he earned the award for Best R&B Song for "Living for the City".
+With Innervisions, Wonder became the most influential and acclaimed black musician of the early 1970s.
 The album is ranked No. 34 on Rolling Stones 500 Greatest Albums of All Time.
-Wonder had become the most influential and acclaimed black musician of the early 1970s.

-On August 6, 1973, Wonder was injured in a serious automobile accident while on tour in North Carolina, when a car in which he was riding hit the back of a truck.
-This left him in a coma for four days and resulted in a partial loss of his sense of smell and a temporary loss of his sense of taste.
-Despite orders from his doctor to refrain from performing, Wonder performed at a homecoming benefit for Shaw University in Raleigh, in November 1973.
-Shaw was facing financial difficulties, so Wonder, who was a member of the university's board of trustees, rallied other acts including Exuma, LaBelle, and the Chambers Brothers to join the concert, which raised more than $10,000 for the school's scholarship fund.
+On August 6, 1973, three days after the release of Innervisions, Wonder was seriously injured in an automobile accident while on tour in North Carolina.
+Being driven by his cousin John Harris in a rental Mercury Monarch sedan on the Interstate 85, the car hit the back of a flatbed farm truck, leaving Wonder with a fractured skull and a cerebral contusion.
+He was rushed to the hospital, where he lay in a coma for four days.
+The injury resulted in a partial loss of his sense of smell, a temporary loss of his sense of taste, and a bump on the forehead.
+He was transported to Los Angeles after two weeks for continued treatment before returning to New York in September.
+Despite orders from his doctor to refrain from performing, Wonder made a surprise appearance at an Elton John concert in Boston Garden on September 25, and in November played at a homecoming benefit for Shaw University in Raleigh, North Carolina.
+Shaw was facing financial difficulties, so Wonder, who was a member of the university's board of trustees, rallied other acts including Exuma, Labelle, and the Chambers Brothers to join the concert, which raised more than $10,000 for the school's scholarship fund.

 Wonder embarked on a European tour in early 1974, performing in France at the Midem convention in Cannes, in England at the Rainbow Theatre in London, and on the German television show Musikladen.
 On his return to the United States, he played a sold-out concert at Madison Square Garden in March 1974, highlighting both up-tempo material and long, building improvisations on mid-tempo songs such as "Living for the City".
-The album Fulfillingness' First Finale appeared in July 1974 and set two hits high on the pop charts: the No. 1 "You Haven't Done Nothin'" and the Top Ten "Boogie on Reggae Woman".
+The album Fulfillingness' First Finale appeared in July 1974 and set two hits high on the pop charts: the No. 1 "You Haven't Done Nothin'" and the Top Ten "Boogie On Reggae Woman".
 The Album of the Year was again one of three Grammys won.